readingcapital/readingcapital.github.io/volume-1/index.md

 #### A Relative Diminution of the Variable Part of Capital Occurs in the Course of the Further Progress of Accumulation and of the Concentration Accompanying it ####

-Insofar capital uses increases in productivity as a means of accumulation, the technical composition of capital increases.
+Insofar as capital uses increases in productivity as a means of accumulation, the technical composition of capital increases.
 This implies a relative diminishing of variable capital relatively to $c$ (although organic composition increases slower than technical composition due to cheapening of $c$) and transcends the